 In this example, we used leg of lamb in the crockpot but you could just as easily substitute lamb shanks or even lamb chops.
 Add your desired vegetables and just set and forget.
 After a few hours, you will have a wonderful dinner surprise.

-Benefits of lamb
+Benefits of a lamb cooked in a slow cooker

 Besides the fact that lamb is a bit pricey compared to beef, it has many benefits.
 One of the things that I like best is that it can be a family meal and you can have leftovers for several days after.